Drain Water Pipe Smoker

 Smokestack support

 The beauty of this design is that both a smoker and a grill use the same fire pit.
 The amount of smoke or heat going into the smoker is adjusted by moving burning wood towards or away from the entrance to the smoker.
 This is accomplished by burning an open fire right on the concrete foundation floor.
-A metal grate with short legs can be placed in the fire pit and the wood will be burning faster and at a higher temperature having an extra supply of fresh air from below.
+A metal grate with short legs can be placed in the fire pit, and the wood will burn faster and at a higher temperature having an extra supply of fresh air from below.
 The fire pit can be covered with a metal cover that will send all available heat to the smoker.
-Neither the smoker nor the fire pit employ any doors which greatly simplifies construction.
+Neither the smoker nor the fire pit employs any doors which greatly simplifies construction.
 Instead, a round metal cover is placed on top of the smoker.
 By moving this cover a smoke draft control is established.
-Smoke sticks can be easily mounted by drilling with a masonry drill right through the pipe walls.
-This is inconvenient when loading many small items such as sausages and impossible to hang a long rope sausage.
-A more professional solution is to install smokestick supports that allows for loading smokesticks outside.
+A masonry drill can drill through the pipe wall, and smokesticks can be inserted into holes.
+This, however, is inconvenient when loading many sausages, and it is impossible to hang a long rope sausage.
+A more professional solution is to install smokestick supports that allow for loading smokesticks outside.
 Supports for a safety screen can be drilled right through the concrete pipe wall.
 It is a wise precaution to install a safety screen to prevent the possibility of meats falling down on the floor during smoking.

 Smokestack support